Megan Smith (softball)

-Megan Smith is an American softball coach who is the current head coach at Marshall.
+Megan Smith Lyon is an American softball coach who is the current head coach at North Carolina.

 Coaching career

 Western Carolina

 On July 27, 2004, Megan Smith was hired as the first coach of the Western Carolina softball program, which would begin play in 2006.
 On October 2, 2006, Megan Smith resigned as head coach of Western Carolina after the inaugural season for the Catamounts.

 Kansas

 On June 24, 2009, Smith was announced as the new head coach of the Kansas softball program.
 On July 25, 2019, Smith announced that she was leaving the program to be the head coach at Marshall.

 Marshall

 On July 25, 2018, Smith was announced as the new head coach of the Marshall softball program.